Range Rover Chieftain

 The Ultimate Modernised Classic Range Rover

-New for 2017, Jensen International have drawn our years of expertise in upgrading iconic British classics to evolve the classic Range Rover into something far beyond it’s original design brief.
+JIA have drawn on our years of expertise in upgrading iconic British classics to evolve the classic Range Rover into something far beyond it’s original design brief.

-Following the development of the original VELAR badged prototypes, intended as gentleman farmer transport complete with rubber floor mats and world-class off-road capability, there can be no doubt that the SUV genre has broadened it’s fan-base and, leading the charge pretty much all the way, has been that most British of vehicles, the Range Rover.
+Following the development of the original VELAR badged prototypes, complete with rubber floor mats and world-class off-road capability, there can be no doubt that the SUV genre has broadened it’s fan-base and, leading the charge pretty much all the way, has been that most British of vehicles, the Range Rover.

-Right from the outset in the early 1970s the Range Rover quickly became an object of desire and status… was it the woofly Rover V8 or the imperious driving position… or just the sheer capability of the thing compared with ordinary cars of the day… Austin 1100’s, Mark 2 and 3 Cortinas, Vauxhall Vivas…… realising they were on to a good thing Land Rover continued to develop the Range Rover through evolution not revolution as only a British manufacturer of the time could until finally, in the mid ’90s it was acknowledged that no more could be done to keep the grand old lady at the front of the pack.
+Right from the outset in the early 1970s the Range Rover quickly became an object of desire and status and Land Rover continued to develop the model through evolution not revolution, as only a British manufacturer of the time could, until finally, in the mid ’90s, it was acknowledged that no more could be done to keep the elderly design at the front of the pack.

-Through the noughties and until only recently the Range Rover population was decimated through low values and rough off road treatment, not to mention rampant rust hidden behind those now-elegant looking aluminium panels.
-As is always the case scarcity and the passage of time have conspired to reverse the fortunes of the now “Classic” Range Rover and good examples can now command serious sums from collectors….. however, they still drive much as they did in the 1970s and the venerable Buick derived Rover lump has a host of known issues which keeps the modern day owner watching the gauges like a hawk.
+Until only recently the Classic Range Rover population was decimated through low values and rough off road treatment, not to mention rampant rust hidden behind those now-elegant looking aluminium panels.
+As is always the case scarcity and the passage of time have conspired to reverse the fortunes of the now “Classic” Range Rover and good examples can now command serious sums from collectors….. however, they still drive much as they did in the 1970s and the venerable Buick derived Rover engine has a host of known issues which keeps the modern day owner watching the gauges with great care.

 Inside, decades of low budget attempts to hide the utilitarian basis of the Range Rover have been swept away in a root and branch overhaul of the interior.
 Much as we have done with the Interceptor the feel of the original design has been carefully retained but materials are luxurious throughout and mod cons like in built sat nav sit comfortably alongside bespoke switchgear such as would grace any modern yacht or supercar.